Dispute resolution under the subcontract

 • litigation.

-• quality of any materials or goods or of the standard of an item of workmanship that had expressly been reserved for the approval of the architect/contract administrator
+• quality of any materials or goods or of the standard of an item of skills that had expressly been reserved for the approval of the architect/contract administrator

 • valuation of the subcontract works